 Each of our directors brings unique perspectives and experiences to the Board of Directors and contributes in guiding and directing our strategies to meet our business objectives and to provide value to our stockholders.
 For example, Messrs.
-Conrad, Ellberger, Marucci, Penner, Shannon and Ms. Shoos have all either currently or formerly been chief executive officers of life sciences or healthcare-related companies and have experienced the challenges of such a position.
-Similarly, Dr. Shannon has formerly been chief medical officer of a biotechnology company and has the experience of guiding and directing the research and development efforts at that company.
+Conrad, Ellberger, Marucci, Penner, and Ms. Shoos have all either currently or formerly been chief executive officers of life sciences or healthcare-related companies and have experienced the challenges of such a position.
 Messrs.
 Ellberger, Elston and Marucci have all formerly been chief financial and chief corporate development officers at pharmaceutical and life sciences companies and have completed a significant number of financing and business development transactions.
-Ms. Shoos has experience in the highly regulated blood supply sector which is similar to our regulated biologics industry.
+Ms. Shoos has experience in the highly regulated blood supply and cellular therapies sectors which are similar to our regulated biologics industry.
 Mr. Penner has been the chief legal officer at a large public pharmaceutical company and for that company and for life sciences companies has completed a significant number of financing and business development transactions.
 Messrs.
-Conrad and Ellberger have many years of experience on the boards of directors of larger public pharmaceutical and life sciences companies.
+Conrad, Ellberger and van den Broek have many years of experience on the boards of directors of larger public pharmaceutical and life sciences companies.
+Mr. van den Broek also has many years of experience as a biotechnology analyst at multiple investment banks.